-HBAs that are in dissimilar hosts, or dissimilar HBAs that are in the same host, must be in separate zones.
-For example, if you have an AIX® host and a Windows 2000 server host, those hosts must be in separate zones.
-Here, dissimilar means either that the hosts are running different operating systems or that they are different hardware platforms.
-Different levels of the same operating system are, therefore, thought of as similar.
-This rule helps you to ensure that different SANs can operate with each other.
-A configuration that breaks this rule is not supported.
+HBAs that are in dissimilar hosts or dissimilar HBAs that are in the same host must be in separate zones.
+For example, if you have an HP/UX® host and a Windows® 2000 server host, those hosts must be in separate zones.
+Here, dissimilar means that the hosts are running different operating systems or that they are different hardware platforms.
+Different levels of the same operating system are considered to be similar.
+This requirement ensures that different SANs can operate with each other.
+A configuration that breaks this requirement is not supported.

-The SAN Volume Controller must be configured to export virtual disks only to host fibre-channel ports that are on the supported HBAs.
+The SAN Volume Controller must be configured to export virtual disks (VDisks) only to host fibre-channel ports that are on the supported HBAs.
 See the following Web site for specific firmware levels and the latest supported hardware: